slateci/slateci.github.io/_docs/cluster/docker-kubernetes.md

 We recommend using the Docker Community Edition runtime with Kubernetes and SLATE.
 It can be installed and activated like so:

 ```
+# Add the yum-config-manager tool if you don't already have it
+yum install yum-utils -y
 # Add Docker stable repo to Yum
 yum-config-manager --add-repo https://download.docker.com/linux/centos/docker-ce.repo